-Below the EFDMA offers you a list of scientific papers on the FDM and the Typaldos method.
-You can either search specifically using the input fields or by clicking on the arrows, in the first line of the table, to sort the work by Title, Author, Year, Item Type.
+EFDMA offers you a list of scientific papers about the FDM and the Typaldos method.
+You can either search specifically using the input fields or by clicking on the arrows, in the first line of the table, to sort the work by Title, Author, Year, Item.
 Please do not hesitate to contact the EFDMA office if you have questions (email@example.com, +43 1 94 75 276).

 Scroll with the bar below to see all infos.
 Mobile view: turn your phone/tablet & swipe sideways & click on the +.